Business Account Frequently Asked Questions

 If your business is incorporated in The United Kingdom, your default account is your Sterling Account.

 You can send funds by bank transfer to 14 currencies from your Fire account.
-For payments to a Euro or Sterling account please see our Bank Transfers FAQ.
 International transfers can be made from your Fire account to the following countries and currencies:

 • Australia – Australian Dollar